Moon70/ParallelMultiverse/README.md

 * check out both [LunarEngine](https://github.com/Moon70/LunarEngine) and [ParallelMultiverse](https://github.com/Moon70/ParallelMultiverse)
 * open CMD, change directory to lunarengine folder, that one which contains the pom.xml
 * execute this command: **mvn clean install**
-* now the engine should be compiled and installed in you lodcal maven repository
+* now the engine should be compiled and installed in you local maven repository
 * change directory to parallelmultiverse folder, again that one containing the pom.xml
 * execute this command: **mvn clean package**
 * now the target folder should contain two .jar files, the bigger one (containing also the engine) is the executable one